hpc-carpentry/hpc-carpentry.github.io/_posts/2019/09/2019-09-12-carpentries-values-update-and-question-three.md

 ### Question 2

+We also asked you to tell us what you make of The Carpentries community culture.
+Many of the responses to this second question expound on positive feedback shared under question one.
+Among other things, respondents point to

+- a ‘people-first’ approach to all things community in The Carpentries,

+- a deep-seated interest for knowledge acquisition and exchange,

+- timely support for learners and instructors in and beyond Carpentries workshops, and

+- the cultural diversity

+as some of the notable aspects of our community culture.

-We also asked you to tell us what you make of The Carpentries culture and especially appreciate that this second question has allowed room for candour, as community members have highlighted areas The Carpentries community can improve on.
+We especially appreciate that this second question has also allowed room for candour, as community members have highlighted areas The Carpentries community can improve on.
 Here’s some of what we have read from you so far:

 - Welcoming, and seeking to improve.
 Inspiring and willing to share.
 Sometimes too excitable about new things when time should be spent fixing long-running problems.